Systemic-Labs/Perfect-Stack/README.md

 - The old popular tech nature: ___ it works, is popular and has big community and resources, yet in time it becomes more complex, due to extensions, compatibility patches and conflict solving layers to make both the original and new syntax/tools/requirements work together...
 Aside of that each time a new feature is added, this process might repeat, and the platform gets large, complex, multiple different revisions.(Ex: MS SDKs, .net framework,...)

 - Breaking changes and migration: ___ when a new feature that contradicts something in the system which can't be solved, the devs will decide to either give up on the feature, add extra flags/configs or make a breaking change, thus you must stay on old branch or learn + update your previous codes or totally migrate if is hopeless.
   - Each time a breaking change shows up, you might need to repeat this process. this makes multiple dev branches in a company if the team can't / won't follow.

-- Issues:  an old legacy target which depends on layers of other legacy tech, will encounter conflicts, comptiblity, deprecated dependencies, which will cost time + resources + man power to solve them.
+- Prevent Issues:  an old legacy target which depends on layers of other legacy tech, will encounter conflicts, compatibility, deprecated dependencies, which will cost time + resources + man power to solve them.

-- Lower level coding is not much affected by the mentioned issues. they rarely change, and if so, is about efficiency and stability.
+- Lower level coding is not much affected by the mentioned issues. they rarely change, and if so, is about new features, compatibility and stability.

-- As old devs retire,  new ones might add new layers of abstraction instead of fixing the original code, these issues cause extra complexity, overhead, extra cost in long-term, Large number/size of files, large developer teams, or slow working pace,...
+- Unnessecary overhead: as old devs retire,  new ones might add extra layers of abstraction instead of updating the original code, these issues cause extra complexity, overhead, extra cost in long-term, Large number/size of files, large developer teams, or slow working pace,...
 ***
 <br>